-Warwick Law School runs this scheme, which sends undergraduates to take up two-month internships at capital defence offices across the US.
+Warwick Law School runs this scheme, which sends undergraduates to take up two-month internships at capital defence offices across the United States.
 The programme affords the opportunity for hands-on experience in criminal law, human rights and medical law.
 Warwick Law School students can get application details through the website.

 A human rights charity which represents those arrested extra-judicially and works to protect the right to a fair trial.
 It frequently has internship opportunities to work in its London office within a number of teams including support of the legal caseworkers.

-FNF is a charity that works to make sure that both parents maintain access to their children during and after family breakdown.
-Volunteering opportunities include assisting at FNF’s London office, working as a helpline adviser and becoming a telephone contact for a client in need.
+FNF is a charity that works to make sure that both parents and grandparents maintain access to their children during and after familybreakdown.
+Volunteering opportunities include assisting at FNF’s London office,working as a helpline adviser and becoming a telephone contact for a client.

 The FRU provides legal services such as advice, case preparation and advocacy in tribunal cases to those without the means to obtain legal support through financial, personal or other reasons.
 It is heavily reliant on volunteers and provides excellent advocacy experience for junior lawyers.
 You can find out all the details regarding the application process for a volunteer position on the FRU website.

-PIL Net brings together networks of lawyers and civil society organisations that facilitate access to justice and work towards the protection of rights.
+PILnet brings together networks of lawyers and civil society organisations that facilitate access to justice and work towards the protection of rights.
 The website acts as a forum for shared resources, opportunities and news.
-Unpaid internships are available in Europe and Asia and more information is found here.
+Unpaid internships are available in Europe and Asia.

-This free legal advice drop-in clinic runs Wednesdays 18:00 to 20:00.
-It doesn’t give advice on crime, family or immigration but concentrates on business law, contract issues and employment.
+This free legal advice drop-in clinic runs Wednesdays 6:00pm to 8:00pm.
+It doesn’t give advice on crime, family or immigration, but concentrates on business law, contract issues and employment.
 It’s another LawWorks clinic, so investigate further opportunities through the central website.

 This organisation campaigns for reform to reduce prison numbers and crime statistics.
 It works with government, the media, students and other members of the public to achieve this through fundraising, publishing reports and lobbying.
 Check the vacancies page for relevant legal opportunities.